-1. Create a short list from properties which you may have found online, in newspapers or through real estate agents.
+- 1. Create a shortlist from properties that you may have found online, in newspapers, or through real estate agents.
 Most Sydney rentals are listed online and this is the main form of searching.
 Saturdays and Wednesdays are the two main days for new listings.

 5. You will also be required to fill out an inspection report before moving in.
 Take the time to list any damage already existing.
 For example, the property may have a faulty garage door.
 If it is not flagged before you move in, you may be made liable to pay for its repair when you move out.